Kalulis: Description

 Since 1945, they have been fitted with fixed wooden ribs (gading) and had 5-8 planks.
-Materials of modern boats were different from older boats: The ropes which was originally made from coconut husk (tali utis) and gemutu (tali nauk) were replaced by polypropylene ropes.
-The sail which was made from sago leaf matting or karoro (sacking, sorat pisang of Java), now being made by cotton or polypropylene cloth, sometimes polyethylene sheets.
+Materials of modern boats are different from older boats: The ropes were originally made from coconut husk (tali utis) and gemutu (tali nauk) and were replaced by polypropylene ropes.
+The sail which was made from sago leaf matting or karoro (sacking, sorat pisang of Java), is now made from cotton or polypropylene cloth, sometimes polyethylene sheets.
 Modern boats used the gaff and gunter (nade) rig.
 The double lateral rudders (cangkilan) generally have been replaced by a centerline rudder.
-Because they had no keel, stability was an issue, so they are not suited for voyage between main islands of Indonesia.
+Because they had no keel, stability was an issue, so they were not suited for voyage between main islands of Indonesia.

 Role

 They are used for middle-distance journey between Geser, Gorom, Watubela, Teor, Kei, Tayandu, Aru, and Papuan coasts.
 These boats are used for transporting passengers and cargo, and occasionally for fishing, turtle hunting, and collecting agar-agar.
-These boats is the traditional mainstay for sago inter-island trade.
+These boats are the traditional mainstay for sago inter-island trade.